League of Assassins: The New 52

 In 2011, The New 52 rebooted the DC universe.
 The League of Assassins reside in the sacred city of 'Eth Alth'eban.
 Lady Shiva, Rictus, Cheshire, December Graystone, and Bronze Tiger target Red Hood.
-They end up capturing Jason Todd and bring him to 'Eth Alth'eban so that he can help lead the League of Assassins.
+They end up capturing Red Hood and bring him to 'Eth Alth'eban so that he can help lead the League of Assassins.
 Red Hood has been led to 'Eth Alth'eban, where the League of Assassins resides.
 Bronze Tiger explains that costumed heroes have been fighting to maintain a broken system—a system that can only be fixed by taking the next step, and culling the weak and wicked from the world.
-He and the others have chosen Jason to be their leader in taking the action that the world's super-heroes have been too afraid to take.
+He and the others have chosen Red Hood to be their leader in taking the action that the world's super-heroes have been too afraid to take.
 Red Hood admits that he abandoned his friends because he did not want to be a killer.
 In response, Bronze Tiger begs the opportunity to show Red Hood how to do real lasting good.
-The assassins give Jason a tour of the Death Market, where tools of death and murder can be bought, to fill any need provided that the need in question is killing a lot of people.
+The assassins give Red Hood a tour of the Death Market, where tools of death and murder can be bought, to fill any need provided that the need in question is killing a lot of people.
 After reuniting with December Graystone, Cheshire, Lady Shiva, and Rictus, Bronze Tiger calls a meeting of the council to which Red Hood is invited.
 Meanwhile, they are concerned about the security of the city, given the coming war.
 Rictus assures them that it would take approximately four hundred terawatts of power to break through the city's walls.
 At their meeting, Red Hood wonders what it is about him that makes them think he can lead them to victory against the Untitled.
 Bronze Tiger admits amid jeers from his companions that he was told by Talia al Ghul that Red Hood would be the only one who could stop the Untitled if they ever attacked.
 This comes as a surprise to Red Hood, given that he cannot even remember what the Untitled look like.
-Bronze Tiger reminds that if Jason wants to do good with his life, he cannot do much better than to fight against the most powerful force for evil on the planet.
+Bronze Tiger reminds that if Red Hood wants to do good with his life, he cannot do much better than to fight against the most powerful force for evil on the planet.
 Just then, sensors reveal that something is on the perimeter of the city.
 It is Arsenal and he is heavily armed.